We love to talk about our trips! (541) 450-9855

 Class III Rowing School Frequently Asked Questions

-While our Trip Details PDF is a highly refined document that answers most questions about our rowing schools, you may have some more questions on your mind.
-Here are some of the most frequently asked questions we hear about our Class III Rowing School.
+Our Trip Details (PDF) is packed with useful info about the rowing school, but we know you might still have some lingering questions.
+Here are some of the most common ones we get about our Class III Rowing School.

 Rowing School Students